Website ADA compliance for Restaurants

 These are some of the most common non-compliant elements on restaurant websites:

-- No screen readers – This missing element is what led to the lawsuit against Domino’s.
+- Missing screen reader compatible functionality – This missing element is what led to the lawsuit against Domino’s.
 The plaintiff, who is vision impaired relies on screen readers to tell him what’s on a menu.
 When he tried to order a custom pizza from their website and the mobile app, he couldn’t because there was no screen readers compliant functionality on either platform.

 - Can’t navigate the website with a keyboard – Disabled users who don’t have the use of their arms or are vision-impaired can’t navigate with a mouse.
 They often use assistive technology on their keyboards to read a restaurant menu and order—unless it’s not available.